Clarity Care Board of Directors

 Our Board Members

-Lisa Angell has been a member of the Clarity Care board since 2014 and currently serves as Board Treasurer/ Secretary.
+Lisa Angell has been a member of the Clarity Care board since 2014 and currently serves as Vice Chair.
 Lisa believes strongly in Clarity Care’s mission to support individuals with disabilities to achieve independent lives within their community as she has faced similar struggles with disability, illness, and aging within her own family and understands the strain this places on those affected.

 Lisa is currently the Department Chair of Supply Chain Management at Fox Valley Technical College.
 Prior to teaching, she was in a management role at Oshkosh B’Gosh, Inc. She has extensive business operations management experience, and ten plus years of experience in training and education leadership.

 Lisa attended Marian University for Bachelor studies in Business Administration.
 In addition, she holds two professional certifications through APICS, the Association for Operations Management.
 She earned her APICS CPIM- Certification in Production and Inventory Management in 1994, and APICS CSCP – Certified Supply Chain Professional in 2009.
 In 2011, she earned her professional teaching certification through FVTC, and was a graduate of the Leadership Oshkosh class of 2014.

 Previously, Lisa served on the Board of the APICS Fox Valley Chapter as the VP-Professional Development, and also served Secretary for the Oaklawn Elementary PTO.
 She has a passion for mentoring people at various stages of their lives and circumstances.
 Her formal mentoring activities include: volunteer work mentoring at-risk youth at Webster Stanley Middle School, leading an elementary school art education program at Oaklawn Elementary, facilitating many middle school and high school career exploration and summer camp opportunities through FVTC, mentoring young adults in her career field through the APICS Scholars Program, and advising her students at FVTC.